-Sarah Freeman-Woolpert recruits, trains and supports Advocacy Teams around the country to develop deep advocacy skills to lobby political leaders for peace and justice.
-Sarah contributes to the strategic development of the FCNL Advocacy Teams through outreach, team-building and problem-solving to expand a robust, self-sustaining network of grassroots advocates.
+Sarah Freeman-Woolpert recruits, trains and supports constituents around the country to develop deep advocacy skills and lobby elected officials for peace and justice.
+Sarah leads the base-building work of the Strategic Advocacy Team by hosting regular trainings and developing partnerships to mobilize new and diverse constituencies to advocate with FCNL.
+She also contributes to the strategic development and growth of the FCNL Advocacy Teams program to build a robust, self-sustaining network of grassroots advocates.

 Sarah is a writer and Associate Editor at WagingNonviolence.org, a people-powered news source examining grassroots struggles for peace and justice around the globe.
 She is also a Board Member for Učimo, an educational nonprofit in Bosnia-Herzegovina.

 Sarah holds a master’s degree in human rights and democracy in Southeast Europe from the University of Sarajevo.
 She also holds a bachelor’s degree in international affairs with a focus on conflict resolution from The George Washington University.

 A native of Pembroke, New Hampshire, Sarah was raised in the Concord Friends Meeting.